 Overview and details about Robot 1.

-The mechanical frame was designed for durability and portability, meeting strict safety and impact requirements including a 30-inch drop test.
-The system integrates an Arduino-based controller, dual DC motors with encoders, a potentiometer or IMU for tilt sensing, a layered chassis for organized electronics, and optional touchscreen or user-interface elements for classroom interaction.
-All components were selected to be low-cost and mass-producible for deployment in the Robotics Traveling Van outreach program.
+The mechanical frame was 3D printed, allowing for quicker mass-production so the robot can make it out to more schools quicker.
+The system integrates a RP2040 board, quad-DC motors with encoders, a magnetic encoder for tilt sensing, a layered chassis for organized electronics, and a touchscreen for classroom interaction.
+All components were selected to be low-cost and quickly mass-producible.

 This prototype serves as a hands-on demonstration of core engineering concepts such as system modeling, instability, feedback loops, and controller tuning.
 It also lays the foundation for future enhancements, including expanded data visualization and improved user interaction for classroom demonstrations.